mkoundo/Automate_the_Boring_Stuff/README.md

 >The silly panda walked to the chandelier and then screamed.
 A nearby pickup truck was unaffected by these events.

 The results should be printed to the screen and saved to a new text file.
+## Chapter 10 - Organising Files
+[del_unneeded.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_10_Org_Files/del_unneeded.py) - It’s not uncommon for a few unneeded but humongous files or folders to take up the bulk of the space on your hard drive.
+If you’re trying to free up room on your computer, you’ll get the most bang for your buck by deleting the most massive of the unwanted files.
+But first you have to find them.
+Write a program that walks through a folder tree and searches for exceptionally large files or folders—say, ones that have a file size of more than 100MB.
+(Remember that to get a file’s size, you can use os.path.getsize() from the os module.)
+Print these files with their absolute path to the screen.

+[fill_gaps.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_10_Org_Files/fill_gaps.py) - Write a program that finds all files with a given prefix, such as spam001.txt, spam002.txt, and so on, in a single folder and locates any gaps in the numbering (such as if there is a spam001.txt and spam003.txt but no spam002.txt).
+Have the program rename all the later files to close this gap.

+As an added challenge, write another program that can insert gaps into numbered files so that a new file can be added.

+[sel_copy.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_10_Org_Files/sel_copy.py) - Write a program that walks through a folder tree and searches for files with a certain file extension (such as .pdf or .jpg).
+Copy these files from whatever location they are in to a new folder.